This will change your attitude about dead trees in your yard forever.

 - Storage bins for winter food – four legged-animals and birds use snags to store food.

-better food source.
-Providing both will balance the need for housing and
+Hardwood trees make better nesting sites, and softwood makes a better food source.
+Providing both will balance birds’ needs for housing and sustenance.

 How to Create a Snag?

 You can create snags if no natural ones are available in your area or yard.
 I would not recommend doing this to a healthy tree.
 Pick trees showing signs of dying.

 To determine the health of a tree in your yard, Davey Tree suggests using your fingernail or a pocket knife to scratch one of the tree’s twigs.
 If it’s green and moist underneath, your tree is still alive and kicking.
 If it’s brown and dry, you need to take a few more steps to analyze the tree.

 Signs of a dead tree include peeling or cracking bark on the trunk, mushrooms or fungi at the tree’s base, and empty branches at the top of the tree.

 Once you’ve found a dead tree, here’s how to create a snag.
 Don’t take unnecessary risks and leave anything you’re not comfortable doing to the professionals.